Laurent Matthey

 Sanne is an artist/graphic designer.
 She designes books, murals and signage in collaboration with architects.
 Since 2012 she is involved in the corporate identity and

-Maria Bostenaru Dan, Dr. Dipl.-Ing. (architecture) is researcher at the Department of Research Management, „Ion Mincu“ University of Architecture and Urbanism, Bucharest, Romania.
-Graduated in
+Maria Bostenaru Dan, Dr. Dipl.-Ing. (architecture) is a researcher at the Department of Research Management, „Ion Mincu“ University of Architecture and Urban Planning, Bucharest, Romania.

 Willie Vogel graduated in 2020 from the Technical University of Delft.
 In her final project she used narrative tools to research the feeling of being